OSGeo/gdal/doc/source/tutorials/vector_api_tut.rst

 .. versionadded:: 3.6

-Instead of retrieving features one at a time, it is also possible to retrive them by batches, with a column-oriented memory layout, using the :cpp:func:`OGRLayer::GetArrowStream` method.
+Instead of retrieving features one at a time, it is also possible to retrieve them by batches, with a column-oriented memory layout, using the :cpp:func:`OGRLayer::GetArrowStream` method.
 Note that this method is more difficult to use than the traditional :cpp:func:`OGRLayer::GetNextFeature` approach,